ahampriyanshu/ahampriyanshu.github.io/_posts/interview-prep/2022-05-08-interview-prep-html-css-interview-questions.md

 ---
-title: "Interview Prep: MERN Interview Questions"
+title: "Interview Prep: HTML & CSS Interview Questions"
 author: Priyanshu Tiwari
 excerpt: All of the questions I have been asked so far
 categories: